Urban Ecologies

 By Lance Ryan McGoldrick

-INDUSTRY is a multi-media installation that fuses Art, Technology and Math.
-Contained inside the seemingly unaltered rusty water tank is a large-scale kaleidoscope, producing an illusion of a 3-D sphere.
-Incorporating coding, arduinos, LED’s, LCD monitor to produce the object cell, while geometry is used to create the illusion of 3 dimensional kaleidoscope.
-This installation does not mean to paint Industry in a negative light, it serves to encourage a dialogue on our societal values and norms.
-The juxtaposition of a “child’s toy” inside a mechanism of industry speaks to these values.
+Industry was a multi-media installation that fused Art, Technology and Math.
+Contained inside the seemingly unaltered rusty water tank was a large-scale kaleidoscope, producing an illusion of a 3-D sphere.
+The piece incorporated coding, arduinos, LED’s, and an LCD monitor to produce the object cell, while geometry was used to create the illusion of a 3-D kaleidoscope.
+This installation was not mean to paint Industry in a negative light, but to encourage a dialogue on our societal values and norms.
+The juxtaposition of a “child’s toy” inside a mechanism of industry spoke to these values.
 Collectively we have lost our relationship with play, with Nature and discovery.
 Valuing industry over discovery, hard work over play, progress over the planet.
 After creating such a divisive and dangerous relationship with nature, how do we reflect, re-establish, and re-wild?

 Rootwalk